Musée d'Orsay

-In 2022 the museum had 3.2 million visitors, up from 1.4 million 2021, but behind the 3.6 million visitors in 2019, due to the COVID-19 pandemic.
-It ranked fifteenth in the list of most-visited art museums in 2020.
+In 2022 the museum had 3.2 million visitors, up from 1.4 million in 2021.
+It was the sixth-most-visited art museum in the world in 2022, and second-most-visited art museum in France, after the Louvre.

 History

 The museum building was originally a railway station, Gare d'Orsay, located next to the Seine river.
 Built on the site of the Palais d'Orsay, its central location was convenient for commuting travelers.
 The station was constructed for the Chemin de Fer de Paris à Orléans and finished in time for the 1900 Exposition Universelle to the design of three architects: Lucien Magne, Émile Bénard and Victor Laloux.
-The Gare d'Orsay design was considered to be an "anachronism."
-Since trains were such a modern innovation for the time architects and designers alike expected a building that would embody the modern traits of this new mode of transportation.
-Gare d'Orsay instead gained inspiration from the past for the concept of the facade to the point of masking the cutting-edge technology within.
-It was the terminus for the railways of southwestern France until 1939.

-By 1939 the station's short platforms had become unsuitable for the longer trains that had come to be used for mainline services.
-After 1939 it was used for suburban services and part of it became a mailing centre during World War II.
-It was then used as a set for several films, such as Kafka's The Trial adapted by Orson Welles, and as a haven for the Renaud–Barrault Theatre Company and for auctioneers, while the Hôtel Drouot was being rebuilt.
+The Gare d'Orsay design was considered to be an "anachronism".
+The museum building is accountable to 19th-century aesthetics and construction techniques that were molded to accommodate modern life.
+Paris had become a modern capital city following grand changes implemented by Napoleon III and Georges-Eugène Haussmann.
+So architecture was allocated a permanent exhibition area in the museum showcasing the new Paris opera house, the Palais Garnier designed by Charles Garnier and built from 1863 to 1875.
+At the end of the museum's central aisle a space was dedicated to town planning, architecture and decoration.